Blue spruce

-The blue spruce (Picea pungens), also commonly known as green spruce, Colorado spruce, or Colorado blue spruce, is a species of spruce tree.
-It is native to North America, and is found in USDA growing zones 1 through 7.
-It is found naturally in Arizona, Colorado, Idaho, New Mexico, Utah and Wyoming.
-It has been widely introduced elsewhere and is used as an ornamental tree in many places far beyond its native range.
-The blue spruce has blue-green colored needles and is a coniferous tree.
+The blue spruce (Picea pungens), also commonly known as Colorado spruce or Colorado blue spruce, is a species of spruce tree native to North America in Arizona, Colorado, Idaho, New Mexico, Utah and Wyoming.
+It is noted for its often strongly glaucous blue-green needles, and has therefore been used as an ornamental tree in many places far beyond its native range.